gtm-nayan/gtm-nayan/README.md

 # 👋 Hi, I’m Nayan
 *(aliases: Cereal, Ciri, Cirilla whatever you find easiest to pronounce)*

 I write colorful text that flips tiny colorful switches.
-Copilot bender who loves to break and make things.
-When I say "make", I don't mean make it look good but I can make it work really well.
+- Copilot bender who loves to break and make things [^1]
+- Big fan of functional[^2] programming
+- Feels the same way about compilers as I do my partners[^3]

 ## Programming Languages
 ### Proficient